25 September 2016

-Russ, who works in Winchester, pointed out that the top windows on St John’s House opposite were actually not windows at all but were painted on.
+Another pacer, who works in Winchester, pointed out that the top windows on St John’s House opposite were actually not windows at all but were painted on.
 I don’t think I’d have noticed if he hadn’t told me.
 Apparently, in the late eighteenth century, the roof was raised by seven feet and an assembly room created.
 Concerts, balls and dinners were held there but, for some reason, the new part of the building wasn’t given windows.
 Instead, a row of pretend windows were painted on.
 They’re very realistic but I’m wondering if the room behind them is a little on the dark side?

 Soon enough it was time to leave the fancy room behind and go outside.
 All the pacers were lined up beneath the arches we’d walked through earlier so the crowd below could get the chance to see the pacers they’d be following or, in our case, who’d be following them.
 Then it was time for most of the pacers to take their positions.
 Of course, we wouldn’t be starting right away so, with wishes of luck, we watched the race begin and went back inside to wait for our lift to Hursley.

 Before long we were in a car with one of the race organisers, heading for Hursley.
 As half the roads were closed off for the race this was not quite as simple as you’d think.
 We found the tail walkers somewhere around mile five.
-It seemed rather silly to drive at walking pace behind the race for another mile so Russ suggested we swap places with them there and then.
+It seemed rather silly to drive at walking pace behind the race for another mile so it was suggested we swap places with them there and then.
 This might have been slightly easier if Commando and I weren’t in the back of a very small three door car behind the sweeper van and two tail cyclists.

-By the time we’d extracted ourselves and got past the traffic Russ and the last place runners were some distance ahead.
+By the time we’d extracted ourselves and got past the traffic the last place runners were some distance ahead.
 Luckily, they weren’t running fast and we were soon gaining ground.
 Neither of us knew the area very well but it was more or less one long, straight, leafy road at this stage and we now had the sweeper van and tail cyclists behind us so we figured they’d tell us if we went the wrong way at any point.
 When we reached the sign for Hursley we knew we must be close to mile six, our planned starting point.

 By the time we spotted the mile six marker, next to an interesting looking house with exceedingly tall chimneys somewhere in Hursley village, we’d more or less caught up.
 Then things began to go a little awry.
 The pedal fell off one of the tail cyclists bikes and he had to drop out.
 This wasn’t much of a problem for us as we still had one tail cyclist and the sweeper van.
 There was a water stop just after the mile six marker outside the Kings Head pub.
-As I had my own water bottle, still almost full, I marched on past, more intent on Russ and the runners right ahead than water.
+As I had my own water bottle, still almost full, I marched on past, more intent on the runners right ahead than water.
 Then I realised Commando wasn’t with me any more.

 It was a beautiful day for walking, even if the pace was far slower than I’d expected.
 We carried on, following the race signs along leafy country lanes.
 Occasionally we passed marshals and water stations.
 The poor Italian woman struggled when we came to a steepish hill.
 For a while I thought she was going to give up and get in the sweeper van behind us so I gave her some of my walking snacks to boost her energy and a little talk about how good she’d feel when she crossed the finish line and got her medal.
 All this seemed to work and, when the going got flatter she cheered up a bit.
 At every mile marker I texted the race organisers to let them know where we were.